 There are guided canoe trips in the Jacques Cartier National Park, and a cruise at the largest water park in Canada, with 23 slides, at Saint Gabriel de Valcartier.

 Or, just stay in town and wander around the only walled city north of old Mexico, discovered in 1535 by French explorer Jacques Cartier – 70 years before Henry Hudson discovered what became New York City.

 Where to Stay:

 The historic, castle-like Fairmont Chateau Frontenac is Quebec’s most renowned landmark, dominating the city’s skyline from a cliff above the St. Lawrence.
 It’s in the center of Old Quebec, walking distance from just about everything.

 Yes, there are lots of places to enjoy the annual autumn foliage show from Mother Nature.

-This article was published first in 2017 and updated annually.
+This article was published first in 2017 and is updated annually, including for 2021.